anasfik/replicate/README.md

 By default, every time the status of the prediction changes, a new `Prediction` will be emitted to the `predictionStream`, but you can change and configure this behavior to meet your specific needs by specifying a `pollingInterval`, `shouldTriggerOnlyStatusChanges`, `stopPollingRequestsOnPredictionTermination`..

+This functionality is based on polling request as it's recommended by [replicate from here](https://replicate.com/docs/reference/http#create-prediction).

 <br>

 ## I don't want to listen to changes by `Stream`.

-Well, Replicate.com offers also a webhook feature.
+Well, Replicate.com offers also notifying with webhook feature.

 while [creating a prediction](#create-prediction), you can set the `webhookCompleted` property to your HTTPS URL which will receive the response when the prediction is completed: